Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Conclusions

-Although the ringdown waveform is prescribed by perturbation theory, our analysis still inherits potential systematics from the amplitude fits, thus shifting the signpost towards the need for increased accuracy in those surrogate models.
+Although the ringdown waveform is prescribed by perturbation theory, our analysis still inherits potential systematics from the amplitude fits, thus shifting the signpost toward the need for increased accuracy in those surrogate models.
 To this end, the phenomenological fits for the ringdown parameters can be retrained using the recently released SXS catalog~\cite{2025CQGra..42s5017S}, as well as public results from other groups.
 Future versions of the model could also include additional QNMs beyond the fundamental $\{(2,\pm 2,0),(3,\pm 3,0),(2,\pm 1,0)\}$, or incorporate corrections for orbital eccentricity~\cite{2024JCAP...10..061C}.
-The latter effect is often neglected under the assumption that BH binaries circularize efficiently through GW emission before merger, but even such residual eccentricity can introduce systematics in the interpretation of GW signals~\cite{2024PhRvD.110f3012F}. \citeauthor{2024JCAP...10..061C}~\cite{2024JCAP...10..061C} showed that non-circular orbits can substantially affect QNM excitation, with relative changes in mode amplitudes of up to 50\%.
+The latter effect is often neglected under the assumption that BH binaries circularize efficiently through GW emission before merger, but even such residual eccentricity can introduce systematics in the interpretation of GW signals~\cite{2024PhRvD.110f3012F}. \citeauthor{2024JCAP...10..061C}~\cite{2024JCAP...10..061C} showed that noncircular orbits can substantially affect QNM excitation, with relative changes in mode amplitudes of up to 50\%.
+A more systematic and uniform comparison with existing ringdown analyses, accounting for differences in waveform content and analysis choices, will be important to further assess the robustness and consistency of current interpretations.

 Most recently, \citeauthor{2025arXiv251013954D}~\cite{2025arXiv251013954D,2025arXiv251011783D} presented Bayesian extractions of ringdown modes from NR simulations, using a likelihood that encodes information on the numerical resolution of the simulations themselves.
 Propagating such uncertainties upstream to analyses like ours would effectively turn potentially undetected systematic errors into statistical ones.